-Amundi lessened its holdings in shares of Darling Ingredients Inc. (NYSE:DAR - Free Report) by 12.6% in the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 520,962 shares of the company's stock after selling 75,233 shares during the quarter.
-Amundi owned 0.33% of Darling Ingredients worth $16,385,000 as of its most recent SEC filing.
+Amundi lowered its stake in Darling Ingredients Inc. (NYSE:DAR - Free Report) by 12.6% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 520,962 shares of the company's stock after selling 75,233 shares during the period.
+Amundi owned approximately 0.33% of Darling Ingredients worth $16,385,000 as of its most recent SEC filing.

-In other news, CEO Randall C. Stuewe sold 35,000 shares of the business's stock in a transaction that occurred on Monday, August 18th.
+In related news, CEO Randall C. Stuewe sold 35,000 shares of the business's stock in a transaction that occurred on Monday, August 18th.
 The shares were sold at an average price of $30.92, for a total value of $1,082,200.00.
-Following the sale, the chief executive officer owned 781,437 shares of the company's stock, valued at $24,162,032.04.
+Following the completion of the transaction, the chief executive officer owned 781,437 shares of the company's stock, valued at $24,162,032.04.
 The trade was a 4.29% decrease in their ownership of the stock.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-2.07% of the stock is currently owned by company insiders.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+2.62% of the stock is owned by company insiders.

 (